Upcoming Lughnasadh class: 7.27.2022

 Pagans of old would have observed Lammas in several ways.

 The most common was baking a loaf of bread with grains from the literal first armful of the first harvest.
-This loaf was treated differently by various Pagan groups.
+As well as simply enjoying some bread, this loaf was treated differently by various Pagan groups.
 Some split up the bread, and everyone working the harvest got a small bite.
-Another tradition was to break up the loaf and sprinkle the crumbs in the fields, returning the energy back to the land.
+Another tradition was to break up the loaf and sprinkle the crumbs in the fields.
+This returned the energy back to the land.
 Yet another practice was to cut the loaf into quarters and place them in the corners of the grain storage, to protect the harvest as it came in.
 Another nearly universal custom was to leave the last stalk of grain standing in the filed.
 To cut it was to signify a lack of faith that more grain would rise.

 Pagans didn’t focus solely on the land, and its capacity to produce.
 They also honored sources of water.
-Ancient peoples would have gone out to the local well, river or pond and “dressed” it with garlands, flowers, and art, honoring all the sources of abundance in their world.
+Moreover, ancient peoples would have gone out to the local well, river or pond and “dressed” it with garlands, flowers, and art, honoring all the sources of abundance in their world.

 Other Lughnasadh or Lammas traditions